molbrich/pda/README.md

 ```
 This also implicitly initializes two standard normal distributed random variables Delta_0 and Delta_1.
 They are called Basis Random Variables (BRVs) and are statistically independent.
-Let us come back to the resistor and the capacitance:
+Let us come back to the resistor and the capacitor:
-The random variable r should have a nominal value of 200 and a deviation of 50.
+The random variable r should have a nominal value of 200 and a standard deviation of 50.
 This can be represented by

 r = 200 + 50 Delta_0

 using the BRV Delta_0.
-Let the nominal value of the random variable c be 0.01 and the deviation 0.001.
+Let the nominal value of the random variable c be 0.01 and the standard deviation 0.001.
 Then, c can be represented as

 c = 0.01 + 0.001 \Delta_1